The Legend Hunters: Development

 In May 2019, Simon West signed on to direct two Chinese films, Skyfire and The Legend Hunters.
 The Legend Hunters is based on the popular novel series Ghost Blows Out the Light.

 Filming

 Principal photography began in June 2019 at the Qingdao Oriental Movie Metropolis, with Zhang Hanyu, Jiang Wu and Celina Jade in starring roles.
 Filming wrapped in August 2019, in Russia.

 Post-production

 In December 2019, post-production was halted when West was ordered by the China Tribunal to return $200,000 to Hongmaisui HMS Entertainment, resulting in West being unable to work on the Chinese-produced film, until the fee was paid.

 Release

-The film was theatrically released on May 8, 2025, in Brazil.
-Initially scheduled for a July 2020 release, The Legend Hunters was rescheduled to be released in Mainland China by Wanda Pictures and Saints Entertainment in 2021.
+Initially scheduled for a July 2020 release, The Legend Hunters was rescheduled to be released in Mainland China by Wanda Pictures and Saints Entertainment in 2021, though this did not occur.
+The film was ultimately theatrically released in Brazil on May 8, 2025.

+The film was released on streaming services in mainland China on April 17, 2026.